couchbase/couchbase-jvm-clients/README.md

 ```

 (You can always go into one of the sub-directories like `core-io` to only build or test an individual project.)

+### Testing Infos

+To cover all tests, the suite needs to be run against the following topologies:

+ - 1 node, no replica
+ - 2 nodes, 1 replica
+ - 2 nodes, 2 replicas